 Agricultural Insurance is what makes most farmers successful these days.
 It is an insurance taken to protect crops against natural disasters and against the price fluctuations.
 Crop Insurance gives farmers the surety that in the case of a calamity they can continue to farm and plant their crops for the next growing season.

 There are two main classes of crop-yield insurance.
-One is crop-hail insurance which is purchased from private insurance companies and the other is the multi-peril crop insurance (MPCI) which protects the farmer against floods, drought, insects, plant disease and so on.
+The first one is crop-hail insurance which is purchased from private insurance companies.
+The other class is the multi-peril crop insurance (MPCI) which protects the farmer against floods, drought, insects, plant disease and so on.

 Crop-revenue insurance has the features of both crop-yield insurance and price insurance.
 This crop insurance policy would pay an indemnity if the actual yield and the cash settlement price in the futures market are lower than the guarantee.
 It basically covers the decline in prices during the growing season but it does not cover the declines from one season to another.

 Though farmer's operations may vary, most farm programmes are similar.
 Crop insurance will help the farmer to customise this operation to cover losses, different yielding patterns and risk.

 Farmers can also use crop insurance as collateral for further loans to increase production capacity.
 Since the crop insurance programme is designed according to the needs of the farmers, the farmer has to take the responsibility for various risk management measures.
 This ensures that farmers meet the requirements of farming standards as this is necessary to be eligible for payments in case of loss.

 Crop insurance subsidies